Linuxfabrik/monitoring-plugins/check-plugins/selinux-mode/README.md

 Verifies that the current SELinux mode (enforcing, permissive, or disabled) matches the expected setting.
 Returns WARN if the actual mode differs from the desired one.

-**Alerting Logic:**

-* WARN if the current SELinux mode does not match the expected mode (default: enforcing)
-* If SELinux is not in enforcing mode, the message "Make SELinux Enforcing Again." is appended as a reminder
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Executes `getenforce` to determine the current SELinux mode